 Most of us have been stuck in a boring meeting at some point in our lives.
 Some of us attend or run meetings regularly for business and personal ventures.
 It is always the hope that meetings are productive and inspiring for everyone in attendance.
 However, meetings can go bad quickly if the leader isn’t engaged, clear, and passionate about the topic.
 This is first conveyed by having a clear sense of purpose and goal in mind.
-Remember, practice is the first key to becoming a good meeting leader.
+Remember, practice is the first key to becoming a good meeting leader and have productive and inspiring meetings.
 Here are my top eight tips to get you started.

 Know and Understand Your Objective